Oral History

 The original system used one color for each detail from forest bogs to shrubs, resulting in differences so subtle that it was difficult to distinguish important elements like roads, text, and borders.

-Dana Steffe, Staff Visual Designer, Google Maps: The color work started by exploring our hypothesis on whether we could reduce the palette down to a smaller number of swatches that align more closely with Material Design, while retaining all of the rich details of the Map.
+Dana Steffe, Staff Visual Designer, Google Maps: The color work started by exploring our hypothesis that we could reduce the palette down to a smaller number of swatches that align more closely with Material Design, while retaining all of the rich details of the map.

 David Cronin, UX Director, Google Maps: One of the challenges with legacy systems is that parts of it may be undocumented.
 In this case, we needed to look for color patterns in the code itself.
 The team started by attempting to fully understand the range of colors that had been implemented over the years.
 When I saw the inventory, I remember my jaw dropping because there were so many colors.